isc-projects/kea/doc/guide/api.rst

        }
    }

-If the subnets are returned with the shared network they are carried in the ``subnet6`` list within the shared network definition.
-The metadata is included in the returned shared network definition and it provides the database specific information associated with the returned object.
+If the subnets are returned with the shared network, they are carried in the ``subnet6`` list within the shared network definition.
+The metadata is included in the returned shared network definition and provides the database-specific information associated with the returned object.

 .. _reference-remote-network6-list:

 remote-network6-list reference
 ==============================

-``remote-network6-list`` - This command is used to fetch a list of all IPv6 shared networks from the configuration database.
+``remote-network6-list`` - fetches a list of all
+IPv6 shared networks from the configuration database.

 Supported by: ``kea-dhcp6``

-Availability: 1.6.0 (`cb_cmds <#commands-cb_cmds-lib>`__ hook)
+Availability: 1.6.0 (:ref:`The Configuration Backend Commands hooks library<commands-cb_cmds-lib>`)

-Description and examples: See `??? <#command-remote-network6-list>`__
+Description and examples: see :ref:`command-remote-network4-list`

 Command syntax: